florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Active Email Editor EN.md

 The sub header doesn't have unique fields on it's own, to see how to change these values we'll refer you to chapter [4.4.2](#442-background-colour-selection) for colors and [4.4.3](#443-other-header-properties) for regular properties.
 Section specific parts will be explained in the corresponding section sub chapter.

 ## 4.6 The body
-Most of the body property settings are similar as the ones in the header.
+Most of the body propertyproperties are similar as the ones in the header.
 An important property of the body is the '*Amount of columns*' property which by default is set to 1.
 This setting sets the amount of products on offer per row in the e-mail.
 To see which one is suited for your needs we recommend experimenting with this property to see what fits best.
 To change this value simply left click on the property row/field and select the drop down value that you want to use.
 This ofcourse can be seen in the preview immediately after having changed the property value.
 <img src=".Active Email Editior EN media/AmountOfCollumns.png">

 The body also contains another property type we haven't seen before a True or False binary setting.
 An example of this is the '*Show veilart in collumns*' property, this property allows you to enable/disable the auction article number being shown in the table.
 To change this property simply left click on the property row or field, check or uncheck the checkbox and press save.